C. Mohan: Career

 After finishing his PhD in the database area in December 1981, Mohan joined IBM Research in San Jose, working on projects like R*, Starburst, Exotica, and DBCache.
 He subsequently worked as a visiting scientist at INRIA Rocquencourt in 1998–1999, then returned to IBM.
 From June 2006 until January 2009, he worked as the IBM India Chief Scientist, based in Bangalore.

 After his return to IBM Almaden Research Center at the end of his India assignment, Mohan worked on projects relating to Storage Class Memories, Big Data, Hybrid Transactional/Analytical Processing (HTAP) enhancements to IBM Db2 and Apache Spark, and Blockchain and Distributed ledger technologies.
 He gave numerous keynotes and other talks on NoSQL, NewSQL, modern enhancements to classic RDBMSs and Big Data.

-Since 2017, he has lectured on blockchain and distributed ledger technologies, co-organizing seminars and giving a keynote on the topic.
+Since 2017, he has lectured on blockchain and distributed ledger technologies, co-organizing seminars and giving a keynote address on the topic.
 In August 2016, Mohan was named a visiting professor in the School of Software of China's Tsinghua University.